telefonicaid/fiware-cygnus/flume/README.md

     <naming_prefix><entity_id>_<entity_type>

-These tables are stored in databases, one per user, enabling a private data space, with this name format:
+These tables are stored in databases, one per organization (sent to the sinks through a Flume event header, `fiware-service`), enabling a private data space, with this name format:

-    <naming_prefix><mysql_user>
+    <naming_prefix><organization>

 Observe <code>naming_prefix</code> is a configuration parameter of the sink, which may be empty if no prefix is desired.